 - Improves your confidence and state of mind

 People who work out daily or several times a week will say that when they don’t work out, they notice such a difference in how their bodies feel.
-Well that’s how you’ll feel after you get into the habit of taking time for yourself every day; when you go a day or two without it, you’ll feel the mental and emotional clutter start to pile up.
+Well that’s how you’ll feel after you get into the habit of taking time for yourself every day; when you go a day or two without self-care once you’re used to it, you’ll feel the mental and emotional clutter start to pile up.